-In celebration of Women’s Month, we are honored launch a new weekly blog series, “Spotlighting Women in Advisory Practice”, that featured five women who have transformed their accounting businesses, moving beyond being solely tax providers to expand their relationships with clients to become a true business partner.
+In celebration of Women’s History Month, we are honored to launch “Spotlighting Women in Advisory Practice,” a blog series featuring four women who have transformed their accounting businesses with advisory services.
+These CPAs have moved beyond being solely tax providers, expanding their relationships with clients to become true business partners.

 Following high school and an internship at a small business where her role included accounting work, Brittany Lanphier determined that she would definitely not study accounting in college.

 After being accepted at Texas A&M University Mays Business School — ranked one the most competitive business schools in the region — she progressed through her introductory business classes and then her first accounting class.
 Something clicked then, Lanphier says, and she found that she liked accounting.
 Lanphier says she also knew an accounting degree would provide many job options.

 Upon completion of the joint-degree BBA and MS program, Lanphier was recruited by Deloitte to work in their international tax group.
 This experience, while amazing — and was where, incidentally, she met her husband — left Lanphier feeling that the Big Four environment was not for her in the long term.
 After a few years, she and her husband Dennis left to start their own business.